ExpressGradient/praneeth/content/ml/building-evolve.md

 Here's the code if you want to read it, clone it, run it, or regret your life choices: [GitHub](https://github.com/think-a-tron/evolve)

 If you see me doing crossover next week or trying to evolve merge sort, please stop me.
-This rabbit hold has no end.
+This rabbit hole has no end.

 Kthnxbye.